konfou/konfou.github.io/_posts/2021-03-27-urbit-an-alien-system-software.md

 actors.
 There's  an hierarchy named after  astronomy terms[^f] (galaxy, star,  planet), called  points.
 In addition  to  them, there're  Urbit identities  not registered  on Azimunth,  moons and  comets.
-Moons  are meant for devices owned by a  planet owner, and comment's are disposable identities.
+Moons  are meant for  devices owned by  a planet  owner, and comets  are disposable identities.
 Compared  to existing  (common) layers (IPs,  domain names, user identities), it combines them all into one.